apache/tvm-rfcs/rfcs/0015_Arm_CMSIS-NN_Integration.md

 # Guide-level explanation

-TVM's external code generation infrastructure allows for the automatic partitioning and code generation using the external compiler.
+TVM's BYOC infrastructure allows for the partitioning and code generation using the external compiler.
 Partitioned subgraphs containing operator(s) targeted for Cortex-M can then be translated into the CMSIS-NN C APIs which eventually become part of MLF.
-For this integration, we are heavily dependent on the TVM's infrastructure for external code generation.

 If a user runs tvmc, they will get a MLF format archive which calls out to the CMSIS operators.